 8 Ways to Care for Your Skin After Laser Hair Removal

-Write Up on how to care for your skin after making use of a laser hair removal machine.
-If you’ve ever experienced a laser hair removal treatment before, then you know that the following days can be a bit uncomfortable if you have sensitive skin.
+This write-up is about how to care for your skin after using a laser hair removal machine.
+If you’ve ever experienced a laser hair removal treatment before, you know that the following days can be a bit uncomfortable if you have sensitive skin.
 As a side note, most Bareskin laser hair removal machines do not experience pain or discomfort using the device.

-Some people describe the sensation to being akin to a light sunburn; not a fun time at all.
-Luckily, there are a few ways to minimize this discomfort and get you back on the fast track to having smooth, beautiful skin.
+Some people describe the sensation as akin to a light sunburn, not a fun time.
+Luckily, there are a few ways to minimise this discomfort and get you back on the fast track to having smooth, beautiful skin and no discomfort.

 Eight ways you can care for your skin after laser hair removal.